 Broad focus on one or more SDGs, clear understanding of the goals.
 Creative techniques to showcase their learnings and raise awareness of how Irish Aid is working on the SDGs

-Our World Awards School & Community Impact
+Our World Awards Active Citizenship

-Made a tangible and sustainable difference within the school or local community.
+Entries that make a tangible and sustainable difference within the school or local community.
 Celebrates initiatives or collaborations that address local, national or global issues.

 Our World Awards Irish Aid Programme